migzpogi/migzpogi.github.io/docs/md/awesome/awesome.md

 food and water, and yet somehow they still made time to create art.
 Almost as if art isn't optional.

 ## [menu_book](:Icon) Books
+### 2021
+* The Neil Gaiman Reader: Selected Fiction by Neil Gaiman

 ### 2020
+* The Grapes of Wrath by John Steinbeck
+* The Invisible Hook by Peter Leeson
+* What Do You Care What Other People Think by Richard Feynman
 * Open by Andre Agassi
 * An Astronaut's Guide to Life on Earth by Chris Hadfield
 * Talking to Strangers: What We Should Know About the People We Don't Know by Malcolm Gladwell
 * On Writing: A Memoir of the Craft by Stephen King
+* The Elements of Style by William Strunk
 * What I Talk About When I Talk About Running by Haruki Murakami
 * The Phoenix Project by Gene Kim